 Isopure passes the clean formulation test because it contains two simple ingredients: whey protein powder and soy lecithin.
 There are no unhealthy additives and zero carbs.

-It's worth noting that most protein powders would be allowed in a keto diet (Naked Whey only contains 3 g of carbs for example), but in our opinion it makes sense to save the limited carbs on a keto diet for nutritious whole foods like fruits and vegetables.
+It's worth noting that most protein powders would be allowed in a keto diet (Promix Whey only contains 3 g of carbs for example), but in our opinion it makes sense to save the limited carbs on a keto diet for nutritious whole foods like fruits and vegetables.